Knowledge Hub

 What are the consequences if my business does not comply with the new high-risk investment financial promotions rules?

-Any business which issues a financial promotion without appropriate authorisation is committing a criminal offence.
+Any business which issues a financial promotion without appropriate FCA authorisation is committing a criminal offence.
 The offence attracts a penalty of an unlimited fine and/or 2 years in prison.

 The FCA is also clear that it intends to take supervisory action where firms do not meet its standards for the high-risk investment customer journey.
 Potential regulatory action includes asking firms to withdraw non-compliant promotions, imposing restrictions on firms to prevent harmful promotions and, in the more serious cases, launching a formal enforcement investigation.
 If a breach of rules is proven, an FCA investigation can lead to public censure, fines or restrictions on a firm’s ability to do business going forward.